Andreas Röschlaub

-Andreas Röschlaub (21 October 1768 – 7 July 1835) was a German physician born in Lichtenfels, Bavaria.
+Andreas Röschlaub (21 October 1768 – 7 July 1835) was a German medical doctor born in Lichtenfels, Bavaria.

-He studied medicine at the Universities of Würzburg and Bamberg, gaining his doctorate at the latter institution in 1795.
-In 1798 he became a full professor of pathology at Bamberg, and in 1802 transferred to the University of Landshut, where he was director of the medical school.
-In 1826 he relocated to the University of Munich as a professor of medicine.
+He studied medicine at the University of Würzburg and the University of Bamberg, obtaining his doctorate at the latter institution in 1795.
+In 1798, he became a full professor of pathology at the University of Bamberg, and transferred in 1802 to the Ludwig-Maximilians-Universität in Landshut, where he was director of the medical school.
+In 1826, he relocated with the university (now Ludwig-Maximilians-Universität München) to Munich as a professor of medicine.

-He died on 7 July 1835 during a recreational trip to Ulm.